frunox/acodersquest-dev/src/posts/04_CB-building-the-blog.md

 ![javascript code]()

-In an earlier post, I discussed why use Markdown to create the posts, how to include metadata, and tools to parse the metadata and render the content to the browser.
+In an earlier [post](http://localhost:3000/post/acq-markdown-not-a-sales-pitch), I discussed why I use Markdown to create the posts.
+Now I'll show how to read in the post files, including metadata, and use some tools to parse the metadata and render the content to the browser.

-Now, let's look at the code to see how I take the Markdown files and work with them.
+(NOTE: This post has been [updated](https://acodersquest.com/post/acq-building-the-blog-more-on-markdown) to show an improved method of processing the Markdown files.
+The concepts shown below are still used.)

 ## Loading a Markdown File in React